flyingmothman/bionlp/README.md

 <a name="preprocessing-ner"/>

 ### Preprocessing data for NER models
-Use the available prepreocessing configurations(see example below) for NER models in `all_preprocessing_configs.py` to prepare training data for the 3 NER models.
+Use the available prepreocessing configurations for NER models in `all_preprocessing_configs.py`
+to prepare training data for the 3 NER models.
 `./preprocess.py` shows how to preprocess the Genia dataset.

 <a name="preprocessing-meta"/>

 ### Preprocessing data for Meta
+Use available meta preprocessing configurations in `all_preprocessing_configs.py`.
+`./preprocess_meta.py` preprocesses the predictions of `SEQ` and `SpanPred` for GENIA in `./raw_data_for_meta/genia` to prepare the training data for Meta.